ConnorGDevelopment/Pathways/Week One - Hocking College Knowledge/After Class/Technology Checklist.md

     Go to <https://www.hocking.edu/> and click on "Self-Service" in the green ribbon.
     1. Click Student Planning/Plan & Schedule/Advising.
     2. Find your advisor.
     3. Type your advisors' name in the editor, below.

     > Students can use the editor to answer

 ## Hocking College E-Mail
 - ## Question 8:
-    > 5 Point
+    > 5 Points

     **Sending Your Advisor a Professional Email**
     1. Sign into gmail by going to <https://mail.google.com/>